LDLDL/cfddns/readme.en.md

 It will run the config.py to configure the essential information.

-If your system don't have systemd, you can use crontab.
+If your system don't have systemd, see scheduled tasks below.

-For example `*/10 * * * * /usr/local/bin/python3 /home/cfddns.py --onetime`

-This means check ip address per 10 minutes and report address if address has been changed.

 #### Common OS